 Written by: Toni Botas of MMC

-My hope is that any mama reading this who is run down finds herself some grace.
-You are an incredible force mama.
-The world, especially your family’s, would not exist without you.
+My hope is that any care giver reading this who is run down finds themself some grace.
+You are an incredible force; The world, especially your family’s, would not exist without you.
 In the words of Kathryn Stockett, “You is kind.
 You is smart.
 You is important.”